-All Melbourne Archdiocese Catholic Schools Ltd (MACS) staff members (which includes the MACS board directors, board committee members, school staff, volunteers, contractors, other service providers and those in religious ministry) must take any complaint or concern relating to student sexual offending seriously.
-Staff have a range of reporting and legal obligations to report suspected student sexual offending and provide ongoing support.
-These obligations may overlap, and multiple reports may need to be made in a single circumstance.
+All Melbourne Archdiocese Catholic Schools Ltd (MACS) staff members (which includes the MACS board directors, board committee members, school staff, volunteers, contractors, other service providers and those in religious ministry) must take any complaint or concern relating to child abuse seriously.
+Staff have a range of reporting and legal obligations to report suspected child abuse and provide ongoing support.
+These obligations may overlap, and multiple reports may need to be made in a single circumstance, depending on whether child abuse occurs within the school, or within the family or community.
 Obligations include: